 I found it really remarkable to behold.
 There are plenty of crowds towards the bottom of the mountain, so be prepared to have to work to get a photo without anyone else in it.
 If you have the patience and energy to climb all the way to the top, though, you’ll be rewarded with far fewer people and tons of photo opportunities.

 It’s quite the climb though, and really wore me out.
 I’d recommend taking water with you, and tempering your expectations.
 While there is the occasional viewpoint with aerial views of the city, besides this and the torii there’s not there’s not a great deal to see.
 At the very top there’s a shrine and signs that say “top of the mountain”, but that’s it.

 The Higashiyama District is a historic area with picturesque wooden buildings lining the streets.
 It’s absolutely perfect for strolling around and window shopping.

 We began our morning at Kiyomizudera temple and then wandered on foot down Sannenzaka, Ninenzaka and then on to Nene-no-Michi Lane.

 I’m honestly not sure what I enjoyed more, the photogenic streets and shop fronts or browsing what was inside the shops.
 There were so many beautiful items on display – dangerous when you’re backpacking and trying to keep your belongings to a minimum!
 If you’re after souvenirs of Japan, I’d definitely recommend looking in some of the shops in Higashiyama.

 3. The Golden Pavilion / Kinkakuji Buddhist Temple

 West of Kyoto is Arashiyama, famous for its towering bamboo grove.
-We spent half a day there, beginning with a short climb up Mount Arashiyama to reach Iwatayama Monkey Park and some wonderful views over the city.
+We spent half a day there, beginning with a short but steep climb up Mount Arashiyama (bring walking shoes!) to reach Iwatayama Monkey Park and some sweeping views over the city…

 Iwatayama Monkey Park